ChromeDevTools/debugger-protocol-viewer/pages/index.md

 <p>Consider subscribing to the <a href="https://groups.google.com/d/forum/chrome-debugging-protocol">chrome-debugging-protocol</a> mailing list.

-<h3 id="monitor">Monitoring the protocol</h3>
+<h3 id="monitor">Inspect CDP traffic using Protocol Monitor in DevTools</h3>
 <p>This is especially handy to understand how the DevTools frontend makes use of the protocol.
-You can view all requests/responses and methods as they happen.
+You can view all requests/responses and methods as they happen in the Protocol Monitor panel in DevTools.

 <figure class="screenshot">
   <a href="images/protocol-monitor.png" target="_blank" style="text-align: center; display:block;">